VIRiONT-network/VIRiONT_paper/README.md

 ```
 Step 4 : launch the pipeline by executing:
 ```
-conda activate VIRiONT_env #only if you previously created this environment for using VIRiONT. cd VIRiONT
+conda activate VIRiONT_env #only if you previously created this environment for VIRiONT use.
-./VIRiONT_MI.sh # Generate consensus for all references over the given threshold
+cd VIRiONT
+./launch_VIRiONT.sh
 ```

 # Input and configuration